soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 ### Multi-lingual hello script

-Now lets make a more internationall script.
+Now lets make a more international script.
 Create a new script called `polyglot.sh` and do the following:

 ```bash
 #!/bin/bash